wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 ## Encrypt passwords

-To encrypt passwords on the WSO2 Identity Server:
+To encrypt passwords on the WSO2 Identity Server, you can use either asymmetric or symmetric encryption.

+### Using Asymmetric Encryption

+!!! info
+    The key pair used for asymmetric encryption is taken from the internal keystore.
+If the internal keystore is not specified, the primary keystore will be used instead.

 1. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
 Give an alias for the password type followed by the actual password.
 The following example lists the most common passwords in configuration files.